RickStrahl/SWFOX2019_DotnetCore/Documents/Markdown/Strahl_DotnetCore.md

 ## Getting Started with the Core of .NET Core
 Time to get our feet wet!
 In this section I'll take you through creating an ASP.NET Core application from scratch - literally.
 I'll use the basic command line tooling and a text editor (Visual Studio Code) rather than the full blown Visual Studio.
 I'm not doing this because I love the command line or I think we should only use low level tools.
 It's because for understanding the underpinnings of .NET Core it can be really helpful to see how the tooling works and how the low level semantics of a .NET Core application work.
-Most high level features like ASP.NET MVC, SignalR, gRPC are built ontop of a core middleware pipeline and that's what we start with here.
+Most high level features like ASP.NET MVC, SignalR, gRPC are built on top of a core middleware pipeline and that's what we start with here.
 And don't you worry - we'll get into creating full blown projects in Visual Studio soon enough, but for now lets learn about the Core of Core.

 ## .NET Command Line Tooling
 One of the cool features of .NET Core is that all the tools to build, run, package and publish applications are accessible via command line tools that are straight forward to use.
 Let's use these tools to create a new project, build it and run it all from the command line.